emqxarchive/emqx-docs-en/source/commands.rst

 | cluster status             | Query cluster status and nodes |
 +----------------------------+--------------------------------+

-Suppose we create two *EMQ X* nodes on localhost and cluster them:
+Suppose we have two *EMQ X* nodes on localhost and we want to cluster them together:

 +-----------+---------------------+-------------+
 | Folder    | Node                | MQTT Port   |